Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureArchitectureSettlements & Settlers.
 A significant historical year for this entry is 1816.

 Location.
 34° 29.909′ N, 86° 55.632′ W. Marker is in Decatur, Alabama, in Morgan County.
-Marker is at the intersection of Indian Hills Road Southeast and West View, on the right when traveling south on Indian Hills Road Southeast.
+It is at the intersection of Indian Hills Road Southeast and West View, on the right when traveling south on Indian Hills Road Southeast.
 Touch for map.
 Marker is in this post office area: Decatur AL 35603, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Bethel Road Historical District (approx. 2.6 miles away); M601A Tank (approx. 2.7 miles away); T-34 C Mentor Plane (approx. 2.7 miles away); United States Marines (approx. 2.7 miles away); Town of Priceville (approx. 2.7 miles away); The Huey Helicopter (approx. 2.7 miles away); United States Navy (approx. 2.7 miles away); Prisoner of War or Missing in Action (approx. 2.7 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Bethel Road Historical District (approx. 2.6 miles away); M601A Tank (approx. 2.7 miles away); T-34 C Mentor Plane (approx. 2.7 miles away); United States Marines (approx. 2.7 miles away); Town of Priceville (approx. 2.7 miles away); The Huey Helicopter (approx. 2.7 miles away); United States Navy (approx. 2.7 miles away); Prisoner of War or Missing in Action (approx. 2.7 miles away).

 Regarding West View.
 Excerpt from the National Register of Historic Places nomination for the house:

 The two-story frame house was built for Jonathan Burleson, a pioneer citizen of Morgan County.
-Incised on polished stone in a flowing cursive script, Burleson's name and the
+Incised on polished stone in a flowing cursive script, Burleson's name and

 Paid Advertisement